Skip to content

 The Two-Context Technique

-Once I am happy with the output, I copy the markdown, paste it into a fresh Gemini context and ask it to take the spec apart.
 These questions I copy back into the original Gemini context to improve the SDD.
-We play that back-and-forth game a few times.
+I always return to the original context because it has the full history of how we arrived at the spec—context that would be lost in the critique window.
+We play this back-and-forth game for 3-5 rounds.
 Often Master-Gemini already has the answers as it has more context from previous discussions, sometimes I have to add new thoughts or pick the edge case option.

 Wanna see me in action?
 Here’s a video where I do the whole process from idea to final app.
 I used Cursor back then, but would use Claude Code now, as it loops much longer without interrupts.
 Maybe I’ll use Gemini CLI in the future.
 AI moves so fast!